-The West Linn-Wilsonville Social Workers Team is a critical bridge between schools, home and community to support student's positive mental health, academic success and well-being by providing services to individuals, school personnel and families.
+The West Linn-Wilsonville Mental Health Specialist Team is a critical bridge between schools, home and community to support student's positive mental health, academic success and well-being by providing services to individuals, school personnel and families.
 Some of the services that our team provides includes:

 - District level professional development on mental health

 - Caregiver education and informational nights on mental health

 - District and community-wide suicide prevention education using Question, Persuade, Refer (QPR)

 - Consulting with school teams using a strengths-based, wholistic perspectives of students and families to address needs in the areas of prevention, intervention or connection to services to remove barriers and increase supports for students

 - Building relationships with community partners supporting mental health